microsoft/Ironclad/README.md

 =====

 This directory contains an experimental tool for verifying and building the Ironclad Apps and IronFleet code.
+Additional support has been added for F\* verification.

 See http://research.microsoft.com/ironclad for more details on these projects.